 # modprobe vfio-pci

 Preparation of PCI devices for passthrough¶

-- Find PCI address of a device
+- Find the PCI address of the desired device:

 $ lspci -DD|grep NVIDIA 0000.65:00.0 3D controller : NVIDIA Corporation TU104GL [Tesla T4] [10de:1eb8] (rev a1)

-- Bind the device to vfio-pci driver
+- Bind that device to the

 echo 0000:65:00.0 > /sys/bus/pci/drivers/nvidia/unbind echo "vfio-pci" > /sys/bus/pci/devices/0000\:65\:00.0/driver_override echo 0000:65:00.0 > /sys/bus/pci/drivers/vfio-pci/bind